ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## AS-to-C: Response ## {#sec-as-c-token}

-After having verified the POST request to the /token endpoint and that the client is authorized to obtain an Access Token corresponding to its Access Token Request, the AS MUST verify the proof-of-possession (PoP) evidence.
+After having verified the POST request to the /token endpoint and that the client is authorized to obtain an access token corresponding to its Access Token Request, the AS MUST verify the proof-of-possession (PoP) evidence.
 In particular, the AS proceeds as follows.

 * As PoP input, the AS uses the same value used by the client in {{sec-c-as-token-endpoint}}.